Sunny Days Sunshine Center uses a multi-disciplinary approach of highly trained and qualified:

 Dr. Lindsay Hilsen, BCBA-D

 As Director of Sunny Days Sunshine Center, Dr. Lindsay Hilsen brings nearly 20 years of experience with early childhood intervention and autism to the position.
 Previously, she worked as the Sunshine Center’s Autism Coordinator and the Autism Clinical Educator for Sunny Days Early Childhood Developmental Services, Inc. Prior to that Dr. Hilsen was the BCBA for a public school in New Jersey.

 Among the many duties involved with running the Sunshine Center, Lindsay supervises all therapists, conducts ABA evaluations, and trains and supervises BCBA candidates.
 In addition, she will consult with the school districts, conduct observations, and assist with IEP meetings.

-Ever since she was old enough to volunteer, Lindsay has had a passion for the field of special education.
+Ever since she was old enough to volunteer, Lindsay has had a passion for the special education field.
 She believes that all children can make progress, regardless of their different abilities and styles of learning, and seeing that progress is her favorite part of her job.
-Because Lindsay’s oldest daughter has single-sided deafness, she knows firsthand that each and every child is capable and can overcome any challenge.
+Because Lindsay’s oldest daughter has single-sided deafness, she knows first-hand that each and every child is capable and can overcome any challenge.

 Brick Center Supervisor